rpdistiso/launchiine/README.md

 A simple Wii U Menu replacement, currently in a beta development stage but not ready for day to day usage

 ## Project Status
-As of January 17, 2025, I am working on Launchiine and [wums-exfat](https://github.com/rpdistiso/wums-exfat/)
+As of January 17, 2025, I am working on Launchiine

 ## Usage (Replace Wii U Menu via Mocha Payload):
 [ENVIRONMENT] is a placeholder for the actual environment name